Open Milligan Library homepage in another browser window to work through this tutorial side by side.

 This concludes the tutorial on Scripture Search in the ATLA databases.

 Two other religion databases: Old Testament Abstracts and New Testament Abstracts have their own Scripture Search.
 You must go to those databases and use their Scripture Search.
-You cannot use one Scripture Search for all four religion databases.
+You cannot use one Scripture Search for all three religion databases.

 For more information about searching and locating the full text of resources, we recommend completing two other tutorials: